 Dinner – Protein shake with no carbs

 In terms of other recovery methods, Alvarez has been seen to use ice baths after training.
 This helps by reducing inflammation and increasing the way blood and other fluids like lactic acid flow through the body.
-Therefore Canelo is able to recover quicker for each training session.
+Therefore Canelo is able to recover quickly from each training session.

-Additionally, the Mexican has also been seen to use the more expensive cryotherapy as war for even quicker muscle recovery.
+Additionally, the Mexican has also been seen to use the more expensive cryotherapy for even quicker muscle recovery.

-You can check out muscle recovery blog for more tips and advice in this area.
+You can check out my muscle recovery blog for more tips and advice in this area.

-Undoubtedly, this is down to the fact he and his team like to adapt for each upcoming opponent.
-In interview with WBN in the lead up to his first fight with Golovkin he stated:
+Undoubtedly, this is down to the fact he and his team like to adapt to each upcoming opponent.
+In an interview with WBN in the lead-up to his first fight with Golovkin he stated: